intel/llvm/sycl/doc/PluginInterface.md

 bound.)

 ### Plugin Unloading
-The plugins not chosen to be connected to should be unloaded.
-When the environment variable SYCL_DEVICE_FILTER is set, SYCL RT will filter out plugins that do not satisfy and will not load them at the beginning.
-SYCL RT calls piInitializePlugins() to load and bound the necessary plugins.
-In addition, SYCL RT can call piTearDown() when it does not need plugins any more and notify each plugin to start performing its own tear-down process such as global memory deallocation.
+The plugins not chosen to be connected to should be unloaded. piInitializePlugins() can be called to load and bound the necessary plugins.
+In addition, piTearDown() can be called when plugins are not needed any more.
+It notifies each plugin to start performing its own tear-down process such as global memory deallocation.
 In the future, piTearDown() can include any other jobs that need to be done before the plugin is unloaded from memory.
-In the future, we can add a notification of the plugin unloading to lower-level plugins so that they can clean up their own memory [TBD].
+Possibly, a notification of the plugin unloading to lower-level plugins can be added so that they can clean up their own memory [TBD].
-SYCL RT also calls unload() to actually remove plugin.
-Eventually, unload() is going to invoke OS-specific system calls to remove the dynamic library from memory.
+After piTearDown() is called, the plugin can be safely unloaded by calling unload(), which is going to invoke OS-specific system calls to remove the dynamic library from memory.

+Each plugin should not create global variables that require non-trivial destructor.
+Pointer variables with heap memory allocation is a good example to be created at the global scope.
+A std::vector object is not. piTearDown will take care of deallocation of these global variables safely.

 ## PI API Specification